kubeshop/testkube/docs/UI.md

 The Ingress configuration used is available in the [Testkube Helm Repo](https://github.com/kubeshop/helm-charts).

-## **Installing the Testkube Dashboard**
+## **Installing the Testkube UI**

-Ingress can be installed for the dashboard together with api-server Ingress with the usage of a Helm chart:
+Ingress can be installed for the UI together with api-server Ingress by using a Helm chart:

 ```sh
 helm install testkube kubeshop/testkube --set testkube-dashboard.enabled="true" --set testkube-dashboard.ingress.enabled="true" --set testkube-api.ingress.enabled="true"
 ```

-> Testkube dashboard talks to an api-server via the endpoint.
+> The Testkube UI talks to an api-server via the endpoint.
 Hence, the api-server will need to be exposed as well.

 To get the address of Ingress use: